owncloud/ocis/docs/ocis/getting-started/demo-users.md

 {{< hint info >}}
 To create the demo users, run the initial setup step with an additional environment variable.
-`ACCOUNTS_DEMO_USERS_AND_GROUPS=true ./bin/ocis server` will generate the demo users listed in the table below.
+`IDM_CREATE_DEMO_USERS=true ./bin/ocis server` will generate the demo users listed in the table below.
 By default, it only generates the admin and one user for IDP and Reva respectively.
 {{< /hint >}}

 Following users are available in the demo set: